 Disclaimer: This factsheet summarizes state laws and regulations on a variety of human resource issues for dairy farms, including wages, paystubs, deductions, child labor, and more.
 It is not intended to provide legal advice.
 The factsheet is simply an overview of select issues with a high-level explanation of key requirements for each one, with links to more information and resources throughout the document.
 This factsheet does not include all legal requirements for dairies.
-It was created in February 2020, and while it will be periodically updated, it may not reflect the current state of the law on every topic covered.
+It was created in March 2022, and while it will be periodically updated, it may not reflect the current state of the law on every topic covered.
 Dairies should also review the federal factsheet because employers-depending on size-may be required to comply with some or all of the applicable federal laws and regulations as well.
 Additionally, employers should review the provisions of their collective bargaining agreement(s).
-By using this factsheet, This factsheet should not be used as a substitute for competent legal advice from a licensed attorney.
+By using this factsheet you understand that there is no attorney-client relationship between you and the attorneys who were involved in developing the factsheet.
+This factsheet should not be used as a substitute for competent legal advice from a licensed attorney.